frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### customModel

-Sets the custom model to use, if you have a custom model and ModelEngine.
-[More info here.]($language$/elitemobs/custom_models.md)
+Sets the custom model to use, if you have a custom model and the FreeMinecraftModels or ModelEngine plugins.
+[More info on making and using custom models here.]($language$/elitemobs/custom_models.md)

 | Key | Values | Default |
 |-|:-:|-|